nblockchain/metamask-extension/README.md

 # MetaMask Browser Extension

+(NOTE: this is an unofficial fork of original's MetaMask's `develop` branch up until the LICENSE was changed to being not opensource anymore.)

 You can find the latest version of MetaMask on [our official website](https://metamask.io/).
 For help using MetaMask, visit our [User Support Site](https://metamask.zendesk.com/hc/en-us).

 MetaMask supports Firefox, Google Chrome, and Chromium-based browsers.
 We recommend using the latest available browser version.